soccermetrics/marcotti-events/README.md

 Marcotti-Events
 ===============

-Marcotti-Events (formerly named the Football Match Event Database) is a data schema that captures match result data in order to support football research activities.
-Match result data is defined as historical and publicly-available data that includes the following:
+Marcotti-Events (formerly named the Football Match Event Database) is a data schema that captures historical data and the individual micro events that make up a football match.
+Data captured include the following:

 * Friendly matches and matches that make up league, knockout or hybrid (group + knockout) football competitions, and involve either clubs or national team selections.
-* Complete data on participating personnel such as players, managers, and match officials.
+* Participating personnel such as players, managers, and match officials.
-* Complete top-level data on the football match, including match date, competition name, participating teams, venues, and environmental conditions.
+* Top-level data on the football match, including match date, competition name, participating teams, venues, and environmental conditions.
-* Complete data on every event that occurs in the match, parameterized by match time, field coordinates, the players involved, and the player actions.
+* Every event -- touch or non-touch -- that occurs in the match, parametrized by match time, field coordinates, the players involved, and the player actions.
+* All modifying information specific to player actions.

-The Marcotti data schema is made up of backend-independent SQLAlchemy objects, and club and national team databases are built from these objects.
+The Marcotti-Events data schema is made up of backend-independent SQLAlchemy objects, and club and national team databases are built from these objects.

 ## Installation

-Marcotti is written in Python and uses the SQLAlchemy package heavily.
+Marcotti-Events is written in Python and uses the SQLAlchemy package heavily.

 While not required, [virtualenv](https://pypi.python.org/pypi/virtualenv) is strongly recommended and [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) is very convenient.